< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

-* US law relative to data rights trace back to the American Constitution in the 18th century.
-With the development of modern communications technology from early in the 20th century, beginning with the telephone, data rights became increasingly important and troublesome -- with the modern computer revolution throwing the controversy into high gear.
+* US law relative to data rights traces back to the US Constitution in the 18th century -- though at the beginning of the Republic, data rights were not a big concern.
+With the development of modern communications technology from early in the 20th century, data rights became increasingly important and troublesome, with the computer revolution throwing the controversy into high gear.

-* The roots of concerns over data rights go back millennia.
-In ancient times, for example, governments obviously believed they had a right to data security; the laws were inclined to take an unforgiving view of spies.
-Governments also were under no real restrictions on what they could say -- though leaders who spoke unwisely might end up regretting it -- and were enthusiastic about "information warfare", using propaganda against foreign enemies and enemies of the state.
+* The roots of concerns over data rights trace back millennia.
+In ancient times, for example, governments obviously believed they had a right to data security: the authorities were inclined to take an unforgiving view of spies.
+On the other hand, governments were under no real restrictions on what they could say -- though leaders who spoke unwisely might end up regretting it -- and were enthusiastic about "information warfare", using propaganda against foreign enemies and enemies of the state.

+In the days before widespread literacy, information warfare had limited reach.
 It is hard to say much about the data rights of citizens in those times.
-Of course, there were laws against trespass and theft, but it appears that in most ancient cultures, the restraints on government that raised obstacles to invasion of the privacy of citizens, including privacy of data, were limited.
-There are hints of general privacy law from early on -- for example, the Bible stating that "a man's house is his castle", with Roman law restating the principle, with qualifications -- along with hints of "intellectual property" protection, the right of reserved use of one's own creations.
+It appears that in most ancient cultures, governments had few restraints against the invasion of the privacy of citizens, including privacy of data.
+There are hints of emerging privacy law from early on -- for example, the Bible stating that "a man's house is his castle", with Roman law restating the principle, with qualifications -- along with hints of "intellectual property" protection, the right of reserved exploitation of one's own creations.

 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.